 When you create an account with us, register on our website or purchase tickets or other items from us online, by post or phone we need to collect information from you in order to provide the service you are requesting.

 We may collect:

-If you are a student we may also collect:
+If you create a Young ROH account, we may also collect: